bpluly/AccountActivity/README.md

 # AccountActivity
  Implementation of Account Activity API for Tweepy, this is to address https://github.com/tweepy/tweepy/issues/1075

+ ### **As Twitter no longer supports the AccountActivity API this implementation is now purely history.
+It would be anyway as Tweepy 4.x is a differently structured API proxy.**

  Twitter changed its delivery of events on user accounts to a single application hook with the Account Activity API.
 This API is documented at https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/api-reference/aaa-premium